Lola Karimova-Tillyaeva: Career

 In January 2008, Karimova-Tillyaeva was appointed as Uzbekistan's Permanent Delegate to UNESCO.
 She held the position for a decade until 2018.

 In 2011, the Tillyaev family launched a complaint against Bilan, after it included them onto the list of Switzerland's 300 richest residents and reported that the Karimova sisters’ combined fortune totalled $1 billion.

 Karimova-Tillyaeva owns property in Switzerland and in 2012 made Bilan magazine's list of Switzerland's 300 richest residents.

 In an interview with the BBC published in September 2013, Lola Karimova-Tillyaeva said she was surprised to see the 2011 figures published by Bilan regarding her wealth.
-She said that the figures suggested by the press were "far from reality".In her interview with the BBC, Karimova-Tillyaeva said that her then-husband has a share in a trade and transport company and that he has never been involved in public tenders, been associated with national resource industries like gas or cotton, and does not enjoy tax exemptions or monopoly status.
+She said that the figures suggested by the press were "far from reality".
+In her interview with the BBC, Karimova-Tillyaeva said that her then-husband has a share in a trade and transport company and that he has never been involved in public tenders, been associated with national resource industries like gas or cotton, and does not enjoy tax exemptions or monopoly status.

 In an annual list of Switzerland's wealthiest residents published by Bilan in November 2013, the assets of Lola and her ex-husband, Timur were estimated between 100 and 200 million dollars.
 The same figures were mentioned by Bilan in 2014 as well.

+In 2013, Karimova-Tillyaeva founded The Harmonist, a luxury fragrance house inspired by the principles of Chinese Feng Shui and the balance of the Five Elements.
+Developed in collaboration with master French perfumer Guillaume Flavigny of Givaudan, The Harmonist range interprets the five elements through the dynamic interplay of Yin and Yang.
+It was nominated several times at the US Fragrance Foundation Awards and winner of Allure magazine's Best of Beauty Award 2022, the brand centers on balance and wellbeing.

 In 2017, the European Investigative Collaborations and Mediapart revealed that Karimova-Tillyaeva had more than 127 million euros in offshore bank accounts in Switzerland and the United Arab Emirates.

+Karimova-Tillyaeva also served as Executive Producer of the 2017 feature documentary “The Man Who Unlocked the Universe.”
+The film explores the life and work of Ulugh Beg, a 15th-century Timurid ruler and astronomer known for his contributions to astronomical research and for developing Samarkand as a center of scientific study.
+This documentary is currently available on several streaming services, including Prime Video, Roku, Tubi, Plex, Fawesome TV, Pluto, and was most recently added on Documentary+.